Dr Michael Chick known as Mike Chick

 BA (Hons) Business Administration – University of Huddersfield

-Mike Chick has been at the University of South Wales since 2004.
-He has designed and organised the pre-sessional and in-sessional language modules that are offered to students who speak English as a second language, and is the award leader for the BA minor in TESOL.
-At present he is focussed on pre-service teacher education and he organises and oversees the ESOL collaborative project between the University and the Welsh Refugee Council.
-He also advises Rhondda Cynon Taff local authority on ESOL provision for resettled Syrian families.
+Mike Chick has been at the University of South Wales since 2004 and is the award leader for the BA minor in TESOL.
+At present he is focused on pre-service teacher education and he organises and oversees the ESOL collaborative project between the University and the Welsh Refugee Council.
+Since 2017 he has been researching language education issues surrounding resettled Syrian families in Wales.
+He also advises Rhondda Cynon Taf local authority on ESOL provision for resettled Syrian families.

 Over the last nineteen years, Mike has worked as a teacher / teacher trainer in Estonia, Spain, South Korea, Greece and the UK.
 He has taught in both the state and private sector and delivered courses to a wide range of English language students including Estonian business executives, Spanish customs agents, Italian commandos and Korean state school teachers.
 In 2010 he co-designed the BA TESOL minor award which has enabled graduates to find employment as English language teachers in over a dozen countries across the globe.
 Since 2011 he has been award leader for the BA TESOL.He was awarded his doctorate in English language teacher education in 2015.